AC-Storm-YT/BelairSFTP/TERMS.md

 _Last updated: June 18, 2025_

 ## 1. Description
-The Belair SFTP Discord Bot is a private utility that sends random login keys to a designated Discord channel for the purpose of authenticating users within the Belair SFTP application.
-This bot is not intended for public use.
+The Belair SFTP Discord Bot is a **private tool** designed solely for sending temporary authentication keys to a designated Discord channel.
+This bot is **not intended for public use.
+Unauthorized access is strictly prohibited.**

-## 2. Usage
+## 2. Usage Conditions
-By using the Belair SFTP Discord Bot, you understand and agree that:
+By using the Belair SFTP Discord Bot, you acknowledge and agree that:
+- You use the bot entirely at your own risk.
-- The bot is provided as-is, without any guarantees of availability, security, or reliability.
+- The bot is provided **"as is"** with no guarantees of security, availability, accuracy, or performance.
-- The bot’s primary function is to send generated keys to a Discord channel.
-- You must have authorized credentials to use the bot and the associated application.
+- You must have authorized access to use the bot and the Belair SFTP application.
-- Unauthorized access, abuse, or any attempt to reverse-engineer the bot or the application is strictly prohibited.
+- Unauthorized use, abuse, reverse-engineering, or interference with the bot is strictly forbidden.

-## 3. Disclaimer
+## 3. Limitation of Liability
-The Belair SFTP Discord Bot is provided **"as is"** without warranty of any kind.
-The developer does not guarantee that the bot will function without errors or interruptions.

-The developer is not responsible for:
+**Under no circumstances shall the developer be held liable for:**
+- Any direct, indirect, incidental, consequential, or special damages.
-- Loss of access to services.
+- Loss of access, data, profits, or functionality.
+- Security breaches, unauthorized access, or misuse of the bot.
-- Malfunctions caused by Discord outages or API changes.
+- Any issues caused by Discord outages, API changes, third-party disruptions, or user error.

-- Any misuse or unauthorized access attempts.
+The **entire risk** associated with using the bot falls on the user.

+## 4. Disclaimer of Warranties
+The bot is provided **without warranty of any kind**, either express or implied.
+This includes, but is not limited to, implied warranties of merchantability, fitness for a particular purpose, and non-infringement.

-## 4. Termination
+## 5. Termination
-The bot may be discontinued, restricted, or modified at any time without notice.
+The bot may be modified, restricted, or discontinued at any time without notice and without liability.

+## 6. Governing Platform
+All use of the bot is also subject to [Discord’s Terms of Service](https://discord.com/terms) and [Privacy Policy](https://discord.com/privacy).

-## 5. Changes to Terms
+## 7. Acceptance of Terms
-These terms may be updated without prior notice.
-Continued use of the bot implies acceptance of the updated terms.
+By using the bot, you confirm that you have read, understood, and agreed to these Terms of Service.

+## 8. Contact
+For any questions, please contact: `acstorm`